Birding Tours in Rwanda

 FORK-TAILED DRONGO

-Fork-Tailed Drongo is a small and inconspicuous glossy-black bird with bright orange eyes and best distinguished for its forked tail, this bird species id commonly found at forest edge, open wooded country and semi-arid bush.
+Fork-Tailed Drongo is a small and inconspicuous glossy-black bird with bright orange eyes and is best distinguished by its forked tail, this bird species is commonly found at forest edges, in open wooded country and semi-arid bush.

-As featured in the David Attenborough’s Africa series, the Fork-tailed Drongo has become famous for its mischievous ability to mimic other animals including large birds of prey and meerkats.
+As featured in David Attenborough’s Africa series, the Fork-tailed Drongo has become famous for its mischievous ability to mimic other animals, including large birds of prey and meerkats.

 SADDLE-BILLED STORK